 The only complaint I have of the book is that a few things get repeated throughout.
 I understood the macro measurements the first three times, but started to roll my eyes at around six or seven.

 Here’s what I struggled with the most, and it wasn’t anything to do with the book.
-It was in the implementation, for me.
+It was in the implementation.

 As I’ve shared already, I’ve eaten keto for almost two years, with a few small deviations for a week or two here and there.
 [See how I was able to lose 35 pounds while traveling, when this process started…]

 Keto is a diet where you eat in excess of 70% of your diet from healthy fats.
-Again, I loved it, but it just points to my ability to adhere to a very strict and challenging diet.
+Again, I loved it, but it just points to my ability to adhere a way of eating that’s unforgiving.